-3 The alice & eShop Scenario
+III.
+THE alice & eShop Scenario

-This scenario is inspired to the one described by the Working Group on Rule Interchange Format [3].
-A similar scenario is also in [4].
-We consider two entities, which we call alice and eShop.3 eShop is a web service which sells devices. alice is another web service which instead needs to obtain a device, and which is considering buying it from eShop. alice and eShop describe their behaviour concerning sales/payment/... of items through policies, specified as rules, which they publish using some RIF.
+This scenario is inspired to the one described by the Working Group on Rule Interchange Format [25].
+A similar scenario is also in [14].
+We consider two entities, which we call alice and eShop.1 eShop is a web service which sells devices. alice is another web service which instead needs to obtain a device, and which is considering buying it from eShop. alice and eShop describe their behaviour concerning sales/payment/... of items through policies, specified as rules, which they publish using some RIF.

-Before alice buys any item from eShop, alice checks whether her policies and eShop's policies are compatible, i.e., if they allow a successful transaction regarding the sales.
-During this process, it turns out that eShop accepts credit card payments, besides other payment methods, and that alice can only pay by credit card; in this case, in order to proceed with the payment, she requires evidence of the shop's membership to some trusted "Better Business Bureau" (\mathcal{BBB}) association.
+Before alice buys an item from eShop, alice checks whether her policies and eShop's policies are compatible, i.e., if they allow a successful transaction.
+During this process, it turns out that eShop accepts credit card payments, besides other payment methods, and that alice can only pay by credit card; in this case, in order to proceed with the payment, she requires evidence of the shop's membership to some trusted "Better Business Bureau" (BBB) association.
 We assume that the shop is able and ready to provide such a piece of evidence.
 We can thus define eShop's and alice's policies as follows: